-Number Value (£M) Income (£M) Gross Yield % Cost (£M) Net Income (£M) Net Yield % 14 Key Sites 392 28.733 2.517 8.8 0.139 2.377 8.3 The Rest 87 12.537 0.997 8.0 0.430 0.567 4.5 Total 479 41.271 3.514 8.5 0.570 2.944 7.1
+Number Value (£M) Income (£M) Gross Yield % Cost (£M) Net Income (£M) Net Yield % 14 Key Sites 294 25.890 2.722 10.5 0.782 1.940 7.5 The Rest 164 20.234 1.367 6.8 0.608 0.759 3.8 Total 458 46.124 4.089 8.9 1.390 2.699 5.9

-2.23 Historically, the portfolio has performed well for the Council, with low void rates (under 2%) and a reliable annual income stream.
+- 2.23 Historically, the portfolio has performed well for the Council, with low void rates (under 2%) and a reliable annual income stream.
 Net income has been relatively strong in part because of low levels of investment in maintenance and obsolescence removal.
-This financial model, however, presents a long-term risk for the reasons set out above.
-As a result, the Council intends to increase planned maintenance to improve the stock condition and mitigate the risk of significant peaks in reactive maintenance and potential loss of tenants.
-Further work is required to understand how the forward maintenance plan will impact on reactive maintenance costs and future net income.

-2.24 The primary purpose of the investment portfolio is to deliver income, so yield analysis is a key measure.
+This financial model. however, presents a long-term risk for the reasons set out above. - The Council will undertake a condition survey within the next two years to understand the impact of the present stock condition on the sustainability of future rental income and investment returns. - 2.24 The primary purpose of the investment portfolio is to deliver income, so yield analysis is a key measure.
 Figure 19 shows the yield performance of the 14 major investment locations.
-Figure 20 shows the gross yield for the major property categories in the portfolio against the benchmark11.
+Figure 20 shows the gross yield for the major property categories in the portfolio against the benchmark5.

-Figure 19: Performance of the Key Locations in the Investment Portfolio
+Figure 19: Performance of the Key Locations in the Investment Portfolio as at 2015

-2.25 While local conditions will affect rental income, figure 19 indicates there is scope for the Council to address anomalies in returns between sites which have a similar balance of asset types.
-Market benchmarking also indicates there is scope for improved performance from the investment portfolio with focus required on:
+- 2.25 While local conditions will affect rental income, figure 19 indicates there is scope for the Council to address anomalies in returns between sites which have a similar balance of asset types.
+Market benchmarking also indicates there is scope for improved performance from the investment portfolio with focus required on: - Most of the shopping centres do not perform as well as the market indicators for secondary/tertiary retail yields of 10-11.5%, with